tawn33y/whatsapp-cloud-api/README.md

 // Listen to incoming text messages ONLY bot.on('text', async (msg) => {
   console.log(msg);
-  await bot.sendMessage(msg.from, 'Received your text!');
+  await bot.sendText(msg.from, 'Received your text!');
 });

 // Listen to incoming image messages ONLY bot.on('image', async (msg) => {
   console.log(msg);
-  await bot.sendMessage(msg.from, 'Received your image!');
+  await bot.sendText(msg.from, 'Received your image!');
 });
 ```